WDI-SEA/notes/15-python/python.md

 # Python
-Python is a widely used high-level programming language used for general-purpose programming, created by Guido van Rossum and first released in 1991.
-Python has a design philosophy which emphasizes code readability.
+Python is a great first-language to learn because it's (for the most part) akin to talking at your computer.
+That's because Python design philosophy which emphasizes code readability.
 You'll often find that your first guess at what a function is called is surprisingly correct.

 For instance, if you want to print something, you write: